vanvanni/goback/README.md

 GoBack was created out of the need for a simple, minimal, and easy-to-use backup solution.
 While many existing backup software options are powerful, they were often too complex to set up or didn't cover specific needs.
 GoBack aims to be a straightforward tool that can run as a system service and reliably do its job.

-It supports scheduling via Crontab expressions and durations, allowing for flexible backup intervals, such as every 57 seconds.
+It supports scheduling via Crontab expressions and intervals, allowing for flexible backup intervals, such as every 57 seconds.

 **Current Status:** This project is a Work In Progress (W.I.P).
 Features are being developed and tested.